wp-plugins/cs-shop/readme.txt

 === CS Shop ===
 Contributors: cottonspace
-Tags: ads,affiliate
+Tags: ad,ads,advertising,affiliate,shortcode,yahoo,amazon
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.9.7
+Stable tag: 0.9.7.1

 You can easily create a product search page from the affiliate services of Japan.